Karanzala18/Assignment_Student_Assessment_Report/README.md

 To Run:
   1. clone the repo::
-  2. in backend folder open cmd and run this commnad npm init -y node server.js
+  2. in backend folder open cmd and run this commnad <br>
+     npm init -y <br>
+     node server.js
-  3. in frontend folder open cmd and run this command: npm i npm run dev
+  3. in frontend folder open cmd and run this command: <br>
+     npm i <br>
+     npm run dev
   4. in chrome open  http://localhost:5173/    <- change port if frontend running on different port